equill/neo4cl/README.md

 # neo4cl - a CL library for interacting with Neo4J

+## DEPRECATED VERSION

+This branch is no longer actively maintained, but may be useful to somebody using an older version of Neo4j.

+As always, pull-requests are welcome.

 ## Short description:

 From the [Neo4J website](http://neo4j.com/): "Neo4j is a highly scalable native graph database."